p-buddy/CommunicativeCode/README.md

 ask(bunny).to("hop"); // to this
 ```

 Not convinced that's better?
 Well, fair enough.
-After all, it is longer, which we all don't like.
+After all, it is longer, which we as programmers don't like.
+(NOTE: It is type-safe though, thanks to the joys of Typescript.
+Getting that working was very satisfying!)

 But I think this pattern comes alive when we are interacting with many objects.
 Like below: